OJBibby/ML-Zoomcamp-MidTerm/README.md

 To then run through docker type (replace "image id" with id generated in last step):

 	docker run -it --rm -p 3000:3000 "image id" serve --production

+Alternatively to pipenv, run through docker using my Dockerfile by typing (might take some time):

+	docker build -t medical-cost .
+	docker run -p 3000:3000 -it --rm medical-cost

 Images from successful hosting on the AWS elastic beanstalk cloud are in the folder "cloud_pics"